ditrit/badaas/CONTRIBUTING.md

 - `persistance/` *(Go code)*:
   - `/gormdatabase/` *(Go code)*: Contains the logic to create a <https://gorm.io> database.
 Also contains a go package named `gormzap`: it is a compatibility layer between *gorm.io/gorm* and *github.com/uber-go/zap*.
   - `/models/` *(Go code)*: Contains the models.
 (For a structure to me considered a valid model, it has to embed `models.BaseModel` and satisfy the `models.Tabler` interface.
 This interface returns the name of the sql table.)
-    - `/dto/` *(Go code)*: Contains the Data Transfert Objects.
+    - `/dto/` *(Go code)*: Contains the Data Transfer Objects.
 They are used mainly to decode json payloads.
   - `/pagination/` *(Go code)*: Contains the pagination logic.
   - `/repository/` *(Go code)*: Contains the repository interface and implementation.
 Use uint as ID when using gorm models.
 - `resources/` *(Go code)*: Contains the resources shared with the rest of the codebase (ex: API version).